la2050/archive/_organizations/l-a-theatre-works.md

       https://challenge.la2050.org/entry/audio-theatre-2-0-an-it-platform-for-audience-engagement-and-student-creativity
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      LATW records great performances of important plays, using new technologies to make world-class theatre accessible to the widest possible audience and to expand the use of theatre as a teaching tool.
 title: L.A.
 Theatre Works
-uri: /organizations/l-a-theatre-works/
 extrapolated_project_ids:
   - '6102117'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Audio Theatre 2.0: An IT Platform for Audience Engagement and Student Creativity
-project_titles:
-  - >-
-    Audio Theatre 2.0: An IT Platform for Audience Engagement and Student Creativity
-project_titles_from_project_ids:
   - >-
     Audio Theatre 2.0: An IT Platform for Audience Engagement and Student Creativity